PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Silence.

 "Look, I'm not your guy.
 I'm sorry.
 The guy you wanted, your *hero*, is lying up there in a pool of his own blood and entrails.
 He was an idiot, but he was the better man.
 No thought for himself at all.
-What a Jackass.
+What a Jackass!
 I wish I could be like him, but I'm not.
 I'm not your hero, so."

 "What of the girl?" the UnderKing asked.

 "What, Asarah?
 Okay, look, I love her.
 I do.
 And I figured it out too late.
 I blew it.
-So now I'm here, where ever the hell *here* is, I got the kid killed and there's nuttin' I can do about any of it.
-It sucks, but, that's business.
+So now I'm here, where ever the hell *here* is.
+I got the kid killed and there's nuttin' I can do about any of it.
+It sucks, but that's business.
 I can't save her.
 I... can't..."

 Wise in the ways of patience, the UnderKing said nothing.